Contents starter set messor barabarus:

 Information type

-Messor barbarus is one of the best known ant species in the ant world.
-They are also called the harvester ant, because they are known to accept various types of seeds and grind them into a paste which they then feed to the larvae and the queen.
-They are fairly easy-going and undemanding to their conditions, making them an ideal strain for patient beginners.
+Messor barbarus is one of the most well-known ant species in the ant world.
+They are also called the harvester ant because they are known to accept various types of seeds and grind them into a paste, which they then feed to the larvae and the queen.
+They are relatively easy-going and undemanding, making them an ideal species for patient beginners.

 Specifications :